fredrikburmester/Soundcheck/README.md

 The website is routed through an nginx reverse proxy and static files will be served from there as well.
 The webserver config file can be found in the folder `nginx`.

+The nameservers are handeled by Cloudflare without proxying.

+The server is running on a 1-core 512GB RAM Viritual Ubuntu Server.

 ## Getting started

 Clone this repo to your computer.
 You will have two folders, frontend and backend.